Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Composite Quantile Regression

 \section{Composite Quantile Regression}

 In this section, we present an extension from quantile to composite quantile regression for the proposed ADMM, MM, and CD algorithms.
-We again only show results for the case with adaptive lasso regularization.
-Readers interested in the non-regularized case are referred to the supplementary appendix where more details and a similar extension for a basic IP formulation are given.
-With regards to available quantreg methods, we note that non-regularized composite quantile regression has only recently been implemented using an IP algorithm, and that a regularized version is currently not available in that package.
+We only show results for the case with adaptive lasso regularization.
+Readers interested in the non-regularized case are referred to the online supplementary appendix where more details and a similar extension for a basic IP formulation are given.
+With regards to the available \texttt{quantreg} package for R \citep{quantreg}, we note that non-regularized composite quantile regression has only recently been implemented using an IP algorithm and that a regularized version is currently not natively available without further reformulation of the problem.